StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 Construct data in memory and load data into the StarRocks table.

-1. You can write the spark job using scala or python
+1. You can write the spark application using Scala or Python.

-   For scala, run the following codes in `spark-shell`:
+   For Scala, run the following code snippet in `spark-shell`:

     ```Scala
     // 1.
 Create a DataFrame from a sequence.
     val data = Seq((1, "starrocks", 100), (2, "spark", 100))
     val df = data.toDF("id", "name", "score")

     // 2.
-Write to starrocks with the format "starrocks",
+Write to StarRocks by configuring the format as "starrocks" and the following options.
-    // and replace the options with your own.
+    // You need to modify the options according your own environment.
     df.write.format("starrocks")
         .option("starrocks.fe.http.url", "127.0.0.1:8030")
         .option("starrocks.fe.jdbc.url", "jdbc:mysql://127.0.0.1:9030")